ansiace/Star-Pattern/README.md

 ## Star Pattern
 Welcome to the Star Pattern repository!
 This repository contains various star patterns implemented in c++ programming languages.
 These patterns are commonly used in coding practice and interviews to demonstrate understanding of loops and basic programming constructs.

-In this series of Star pattern...here we'll upload a full series of star pattern through which your loop statement will very clear, we try to cover all type of patterns asked in interviews.

-This repository contains various star pattern programs implemented in c++ programming languages.
 The goal is to help beginners understand how to create and manipulate star patterns using loops and conditional statements.

 ### Some of the following patterns included: